Nima-Khodabandelou/Notes/README.md

 ##
 FilterStream: filters read data, adds line numbers,...
 ##
-I/O filter:
+I/O filter

  reads one stream and writes to another, usually altering data

 ##
 take input from console:

- BufferedReader (efficient): use InputStreamReader to take input from console -> pass input to BufferedReader.
+      BufferedReader (efficient): use InputStreamReader to
+      take input from console -> pass input to BufferedReader.

- Scanner class:
+      Scanner class
 	 breaks input into tokens

 	 provides many methods to read

-	 parse various primitive values.
+	 parse various primitive values

 	 widely used with regex
 ##
 Using Console class:

       read console input, texts, passwords (not be displayed to user).

 ##
 Serialization

- writing state of object into byte stream used in Hibernate, RMI, JPA, EJB and JMS used to travel object's state on network (known as marshaling).
+ writing state of object into byte stream

+ used in Hibernate, RMI, JPA, EJB and JMS

+ used to travel object's state on network (known as marshaling).

  to save state to storage for later restoration